ShahadAlameel/LinearRegressionProject_Airbnb/README.md

 # LinearRegressionProject_Airbnb
-A project of SAIA T5 Bootcamp
+A project of SDAIA T5 Bootcamp